nautobot/nautobot/nautobot/docs/additional-features/job-scheduling-and-approvals.md

 ### Scheduling via the UI

-The Job Scheduling views can be accessed via the navigation at `Extensibility > Jobs`, selecting a Job as appropriate.
+The Job Scheduling views can be accessed via the navigation at `Extensibility > Jobs > Jobs`, selecting a Job as appropriate.

 The UI allows you to select a scheduling type.
 Further fields will be displayed as appropriate for that schedule type.

 If the job requires no approval, it will then be added to the queue of scheduled jobs or run immediately.
-Otherwise, the job will be added to the approval quere where it can be approved by other users.
+Otherwise, the job will be added to the approval queue where it can be approved by other users.

 ### Scheduling via the API

 Jobs can also be scheduled via the REST API.
-The endpoint used for this is the regular job endpoint, filling the `schedule` parameter will act just as scheduling in the UI.
+The endpoint used for this is the regular job endpoint; specifying the optional `schedule` parameter will act just as scheduling in the UI.

 ```no-highlight
 curl -X POST \